withastro/docs/src/pages/en/tutorial/0-introduction/index.md

 ---
 ## Project: Build a blog

-The blog that you will build has many of the features you would expect in a developer blog: a Home page, an About page, and a Blog Index page linking to individual blog posts.
+The blog that you will build has many of the features you would expect in a developer blog: a Home page, an About page, and a Blog Index page linking to individual blog posts written in Markdown.
+You will add a responsive navigation menu, a light/dark theme toggle, individual pages for your blog tags and an RSS feed for your site.
 The finished blog will be deployed to the web, and can even be used as a personal website once you have completed this tutorial!

 :::note